Kemerd/yamnet_realtime_visualizer/README.md

 ## Overview 🎯

 This application performs real-time sound event detection using Google's YAMNet deep neural network model, which can identify 521 different audio events.
-The system processes audio input every second and displays the top 5 most probable sound events it detects.
+The system processes audio input every second and displays the top 5 most probable sound events it detects through an interactive Streamlit interface.

 ## Features ✨